emarsden/pg-el/doc/src/about.md

 - [QuestDB](https://questdb.io/): tested against version 6.5.4.
 This is not very
   PostgreSQL-compatible: it fails on the SQL query `SELECT 1::integer` because it doesn't recognize integer as a type.
 It doesn't support `DELETE` statements.

+- The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the 'bit' type for example.
+It works with these limitations with pg-el (last tested 2025-02 with Materialize v0.133).

 - [ClickHouse](https://clickhouse.com/) doesn't work with pg-el.
 Their version 24.5 has a very basic implementation of the PostgreSQL wire protocol.
 It doesn’t support the `pg_type` system table